sandyabhi/Decentralized-Instagram/README.md

 ## Demo:

-* First connect metamask wallet (mumbai network) if not connected on clicking **connect wallet** button.
+* First connect Metamask wallet (Mumbai network) if not connected on clicking **connect wallet** button.

 ![Imgur](https://i.imgur.com/C6G7rqX.jpg)

-* User can see all the posts made by all the accounts and can tip the posts made by other account by cannot tip their own post.
+* Users can see all the posts made by all the accounts and can tip the posts made by other accounts by cannot tip their own post.

 ![Imgur](https://i.imgur.com/XbUHcwq.jpg)